htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 ## Authentification

-The different institutions we work with each have to register for an account, where they then can set their default language and their own POIs and categories.
+The different institutions we work with each have to register for an account, where they then can set their default language and their own POI and categories.
 {{<image src="authentification.PNG" alt="login screen" caption="Login Screen">}}

-## Home screen with filtering of POIs
+## Home screen with filtering of POI
 The home screen of the Editor shows the map with the pinned locations on the right side, and an overview of all the POI on the left side.
 The small icons in the card of each point indicate what kind of content is stored.
 The markers are colored based on the category of the content and the filter option lets users choose which categories they want to look at.
 Specific points can be found by narrowing down the shown categories or by simply using the search function.
-As this view is for the content managers, it functions as an overview of the distribution of the POIs, and a preview of the content for each point.
+As this view is for the content managers, it functions as an overview of the distribution of the POI, and a preview of the content for each point.
 From here, they can also navigate to creating and adding new points.

 {{<image src="editor-homeview.png" alt="editor home screen" caption="Home screen with all categories">}}